4 MINUTE READ

-The world of work is in tremendous flux, and 2018 is going to bring more extraordinary change to the way companies attract, recruit and keep their employees.
+The world of work is in tremendous flux, and 2024 is going to bring more extraordinary change to the way companies attract, recruit and keep their employees.

 With the UK enjoying its lowest unemployment rate since 1975, it's never been so important to know about recruitment trends and use the exciting new tools available for finding talent.
-The recruitment world has fundamentally changed since we started 25 years ago.
+The recruitment world has fundamentally changed since we started 30 years ago.

 1. Virtual Reality and Augmented Reality are exploding onto the Recruitment Scene.

-Candidates in 2018 will have access to the most visually incredible recruitment experience ever created.
-They will soon be able to put on a VR headset and take a walk around a workplace, watch an AR simulation of a day in the advertised role, and even sit simulated tasks and challenges to show their aptitude for the role.
-Companies who have access to this kind of technology will be ahead of the game.
-It's an exciting field where you can show off what's special about your company, so go ahead and experiment.
+Candidates will soon be able to put on a VR headset and take a walk around a workplace, watch an AR simulation of a day in the advertised role, and even sit simulated tasks and challenges to show their aptitude for the role.

 2. Video is king again!

-3. Artificial Intelligence will be doing the groundwork
+3. AI is doing the groundwork

 Whether you love the idea of an AI program matching candidates to vacancies or feel that artificial intelligence will take everyone's job in the end; the simple truth is that the robot invasion of recruitment has already begun.